helenKaryamsetty/HWC-UI-New/README.md

 Note: After changing environment variables, please restart your system and check again.

-* Steps to clone and setup HWC-Facility-APP:
+* Steps to clone and setup AAM-Facility-APP:
-1. Clone HWC-Facility-App from GitHub fork branch in your local system using below command:
+1. Clone AAM-Facility-App from GitHub fork branch in your local system using below command:
       `git clone <repository-url>`

-2. Open hwc-facility-app project code in Visual Studio Code
+2. Open aam-facility-app project code in Visual Studio Code

 3. Navigate to your project folder and execute below command for node_modules installation:
       `npm install`